LukeSmithxyz/based.cooking/src/pasta-sauce.md

 # Pasta sauce

 This is very simple pasta sauce.
 Unlike modern store-bought sauces, there is no added sugar, only the subtle taste of San Marzano tomatoes.

+- ⏲ Prep time: 10 min
+- 🍳 Cook time: 10 min
+- 🍽 Servings: 6

 ## Ingredients

-- a can of San Marzano tomatoes (or home-grown with some extra pulp)
+- A can of San Marzano tomatoes (or home-grown with some extra pulp)
-- onion or garlic
+- Onion or garlic
-- olive oil
+- Olive oil
-- oregano or basil (Dried or diced)
+- Oregano or basil (Dried or diced)

 ## Directions